 - Who is in your network of support?
 It is a good idea to come up with a list of your parents’ close friends, neighbors, and other members of the family who will be available to help in the event of emergency or simply as your parents’ abilities change through aging.
 Prioritize the list in the order your parents would like them to be contacted if a need occurs, and then share the list with anybody who may have the need to reach out to them (including those on the list themselves).

 Contact our aging care experts at 410-357-9640 for the reliable support your senior parents need to stay safe, comfortable, and thriving at home for a lifetime.
-We’re always available to answer any questions you have, and also to schedule a complimentary in-home assessment to share more about our top-rated home care in Sparks and the surrounding communities.
+We’re always available to answer any questions you have, and also to schedule a complimentary in-home assessment to share more about our Glencoe long term care services and the surrounding communities we serve.